Serum Institute to produce Ebola vaccine for use in Uganda outbreak

 'PLAYING CATCH UP'

-Uganda's Information Minister Chris Baryomunsi said in an interview on Saturday that he did not have any information on a vaccine rollout but that the outbreak was under control.
+Uganda's Information Minister Chris Baryomunsi said he did not have any information on a vaccine rollout.

-President Yoweri Museveni said the same day that the government would implement an overnight curfew and restrict movement into and out of two districts in central Uganda affected by Ebola for 21 days.

 World Health Organization (WHO) chief Tedros Adhanom Ghebreyesus said last week that clinical trials of two vaccines could begin in the coming weeks pending Ugandan government approvals, without naming the vaccines.